Local: (502) 749-5700

 Cell: (502) 649-1234 Home: (502) 228-5112

 Since 1991, Brett Oppenheimer has had the honor of fighting for victims and families who have suffered serious losses due to the negligence of others.
-Brett Oppenheimer has a wealth of experience in cases involving personal injury, Auto Accidents, nursing home abuse, medical malpractice, defective drugs, product liability, and more.
+Brett Oppenheimer has a wealth of experience in cases involving personal injury, Auto Accidents, nursing home abuse, medical malpractice, defective drugs and medical devices, product liability, and more.
 In addition to years of work in Kentucky, being born and raised in Louisville has given Brett Oppenheimer a unique ability to understand and best protect the interests of his clients.